How Much in Social Security Disability Benefits Can You Get?

 How Much in Social Security Back Pay Can You Get?

 How much you'll receive in Social Security disability back payments depends on your SSDI monthly amount.
 And how many months of back payments you get is determined by your application date and your established date of onset (when your disability started).
-For instance, if you were disabled for 10 months before you were approved for benefits, you will get 10 months of back payments.
+For instance, if you were disabled for 10 months before you were approved for benefits, you'll get 5 months of back payments (you have to subtract the five-month waiting period).

-If you previously applied for disability benefits but didn't get them that time, your back pay might go back even further—to the original application date.
-Learn more about how SSDI backpay is calculated.
+If you previously applied for disability benefits but didn't get them that time, your back pay might go back even further—to your original application date.
+Learn more about how SSDI back pay is calculated.

-Average Social Security Disability Benefit Amount Per State
+Average Social Security Disability Benefit Amounts Per State

 The chart below shows the average monthly SSDI payment in each state for people who can no longer work (benefit amounts for widows and adult children are not included).